bharagha/edge-ai-suites-smartnvr/metro-ai-suite/smart-nvr/docs/user-guide/support.md

 - Check the label in frigate config.yaml for the specific camera
 - Check the top_score parameter

+### 5. "No video footage available" warning during Summarize/Search Clip
+- Ensure the browser’s date and time are correctly set and in sync with the system time of the machine running the NVR services.
+- Video clips are only available from the time the NVR services started running.
+If a past time (before service start) is selected, this warning will be shown.

 ## Troubleshooting Docker Containers

 ### 1. Containers Failing: